 They are here visiting us because they continued to have pain after the surgery.
 In many cases, before these women come in for a consultation for treatment, we screen them for realistic treatment candidacy.
 I do not treat hardware failure or problems with the implant.
 I treat instability in the surviving ligaments in the knee.
 For some, knee instability and damage to the remaining natural structures of the knee is something that we may be able to help with.
 Let’s get then to the question, do women have more knee replacement complications then men?

 “The time before surgery was marked by the experience of constant pain, which affected the women negatively in their everyday lives.”

-A recent study (1) surveyed women who had a knee replacement and used this data to help nurses identify what happens to women after the knee replacement and what prompted the women to have the knee replacement in the first place.
+A recent study (1) surveyed women who had a knee replacement and used this data to help nurses identify what happens to women after the knee replacement.
+Further, the data was used to see what prompted the women to have the knee replacement in the first place.

 - Female patients had significantly worse pre-surgery pain, limited function, depression, were more likely to be obese, and had pain in more than four joints.

 These researchers concluded: “Women appear to have worse outcomes than men possibly due to a putative pre-operative profile across many factors.
 Consideration of total knee replacement when impairments in pain and function are less severe along with interventions that address mood and comorbidity may improve outcomes for women having total knee replacement.”

 Knee replacement complications from weak bones